freakst/statsd-aggregator/README.md

 ## How to compile and install

-Please ensure you have a development version of libev installed
+Please ensure you have a development version of libev and libconfig installed

-* redhat/centos: `yum install libev-devel`
-* debian/ubuntu: `apt-get install libev-dev`
+* debian/ubuntu: `apt-get install libev-dev libconfig++-dev libconfig-dev`

 ```
 $ make install